craftxbox/craftxbox.github.io/mods.md

 title: Mods
 permalink: /mods/
 ---

-Eventually, there will be downloads here
+im working on a mod, it will be out soon

-But for now, minceraft is [here](http://minecraft.net)
+But for now, Minceraft is [here](http://minecraft.net)